9 Day Activity-Packed St. Martin + Saba Itinerary

 DAY 5: PETITE CLEF + BAIE ROUGE

 11 am: We took the hotel’s complimentary kayaks and headed out to Petite Clef to snorkel around the island.
-Fantastic morning!
+Fantastic morning!Â

 2:30 pm: On our way to Baie Rouge Beach, we stopped at Chez Fernand for a French pastry.
-Lots of great choices!
-When the waters are calm, snorkeling from Baie Rouge Beach can be great along the rocks on the right as you face the ocean from the beach.
-Unfortunately, the waters were rough when we went.
+When the waters are calm, snorkeling from Baie Rouge Beach can be great along the rocks on the right.Â

 7:30 pm Dinner: Takeout pizza from Papadan.
 Best pizza on the island!